Summer in Japan is very 蒸し暑い (“muggy” / hot and humid).

 “Beware of heat stroke in the hot summer!”

 Florida, where I grew up, is also hot and humid during the summer.
-But, unlike Japan, I don’t recall any particular traditions of summer in Florida…other than going to the beach.
+But, unlike Japan, I don’t recall any particular traditions of summer in Florida…other than going to the beach or water-slide parks.

 Japanese people like to celebrate the uniqueness of the seasons of the year.
 There are traditions in autumn, winter, spring and summer in Japan.